craigeley/verifyandrepair/_posts/2016-04-13-citations-export-preview.md

 This post is about taking simple, easy to read Markdown and transforming it into something else.
 Because it focuses so heavily on footnotes and citations, I imagine it will be mostly of interest to other academics, but if you've done any sort of writing for the web, you might also find it useful.

 Fair warning: each of these steps and programs I'm going to discuss has a much finer level of detail than I go into here.
-My goal is not to be exhaustive, but to explain the basic framework I use — both so I finally have some personal documention, and in case it saves someone out there from even a fraction of the Google searches I've done.
+My goal is not to be exhaustive, but to explain the basic framework I use — both to finally have some personal documention, and to hopefully save one or two people from even a fraction of the Google searches I've done.

 ### Basic Footnotes and Previewing
 Making sense of footnotes and citations in Markdown can be tricky, especially since there are at least two styles of footnotes in widespread use: